Arts and culture in Augusta, Georgia

 The culture of Augusta, Georgia is influenced by the many different perspectives and histories of its community members, as well as its own history.
-The large low income population of the area as well as the city's rural surroundings have affected the types of festivals and culture produced within the city.
+The large military population of the area as well as the city's rural surroundings have affected the types of festivals and culture produced within the city.
 Another major influence on the culture of the city is the annual Masters golf tournament held in April of each year.
 The most prolific cultural medium produced by the city is its musicians, as evidenced by James Brown, Jessye Norman, and Wycliffe Gordon.
 Though notably, the writer Frank Yerby and visual artist Jasper Johns were Augusta natives as well.

 Large events and festivals

 Augusta is host to a variety of annual events.
 The largest event held in the city each year is the Masters golf tournament bringing in around 250,000 visitors.
 One of the majors of the PGA tour, the Masters is also a major cultural influence on the city.
 Most semi-professional sports teams in the city are named for puns related to the tournament (the Augusta GreenJackets and the now defunct Augusta Lynx).
 Many establishments in the city, especially in the area around the Augusta National Golf Club, are also named in a similar manner.
 Restaurants throughout Augusta use memorabilia from the tournament as decor.
 Spring break for schools within the Richmond County School System coincides with the tournament, similarly to the timing of school breaks in New Orleans and Mardi Gras.

 Other annual events include the cultural festival Arts in the Heart of Augusta, the hip hop concert Mayfest, and the arts festival Westobou.
 The Rock Fore!
 Dough Concert is a charity concert held each year to coincide with the Masters golf tournament.
 The CSRA Classic, a traditional style marching band competition, is also held each year in Augusta.

 Each year, Augusta also hosts the Augusta Futurity, the largest horse cutting show east of the Mississippi River.
 In 2009, the Futurity hosted its 30th annual event.
 Augusta hosts the Augusta Literary Festival on the first Saturday in March at the Augusta-Richmond County Library in downtown Augusta (823 Telfair Street).

 Along with these annual events, downtown Augusta also hosts a monthly "First Friday" arts festival in the downtown Artist's Row district.

 Augusta hosts an annual LGBT (lesbian, gay, bisexual, transgender) pride parade called Augusta Pride.
 Augusta Pride attracted 4,000 people in 2010, its first year.
 The festival is rapidly growing and an estimated 7,000 people attended in 2011.